MicrosoftDocs/learn/learn-pr/wwl-azure/secure-azure-database-for-postgresql/includes/7-exercise-configure-permissions.md

 - Created the **zoodb** database (see Module 2, Unit 4).

 > [!TIP]
-> If you stopped you Azure Database for PostgreSQL server after completing the last lab, restart it now.
+> If you stopped your Azure Database for PostgreSQL server after completing the last lab, restart it now.

 ## Create a new user account in Azure Active Directory